milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 For WhatsApp users, learn more about what information is shared with Meta.
 Associating your accounts
 Why and how we process your information:
-If you decide to add a WhatsApp account to an Accounts Center with other accounts on Meta Company Products:
-To associate your accounts on Meta Company Products with your WhatsApp account in the same Accounts Center and share your information with WhatsApp.
+If you add a WhatsApp account to an Accounts Center with other accounts on Meta Company Products: To associate your accounts on Meta Company Products with your WhatsApp account in the same Accounts Center and share your information with WhatsApp.
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Note: the list below is about information from Meta.
 For information that WhatsApp shares with Meta see the WhatsApp Help Center article.